63Klabs/atlantis-tutorials/tutorials/02-advanced-api-gateway-lambda-cache-data-node/part-02.md

 aws cloudformation describe-stacks --stack-name STACK_NAME | jq '.Stacks[0].Parameters' --profile ACME_DEV_PROFILE
 ```

+You can also view these values through the AWS Web console by going to CloudFormation, selecting a stack, and opening the Parameters tab.

 ### Lambda Function Environment Variables

 ```bash
 aws lambda get-function-configuration --function-name FUNCTION_NAME | jq '.Environment.Variables' --profile ACME_DEV_PROFILE
 ```

+You can also view these values through the AWS Web console by going to Lambda, selecting the Lambda function, and opening the Configuration tab, and clicking on Environment Variables from the left-hand side.

 ## 3. Check endpoint and cache

-Hit refresh in the browser a few times.
+Going back to your application endpoint, hit refresh in the browser a few times.
 You should notice that while the first request took a second or two, the following requests are much shorter.
 This is because upon your first request the cache had to load from the original source.
 Subsequent requests only need to get the data from DynamoDb.

 In the web console go to the Lambda Execution logs in CloudWatch.
 (There is a link in your application stacks outputs section.)